Krakow is one of Europe’s must-see ‘new’ destinations – one of only a handful of major Central European cities to survive the centuries unscathed.

-- Dates and prices published on this page are for the departures flying from Edinburgh airport only.
+- Dates and prices on this page are based on departures flying from Edinburgh only

-- Flights also available from other UK airports – Birmingham, Bournemouth, Bristol, East Midlands, Leeds Bradford, Gatwick, Luton, Stansted, Manchester & Newcastle – click here for more information on available dates and prices.
+- Flights also available from other UK airports – Birmingham, Bournemouth, Bristol, Dublin, East Midlands, Leeds Bradford, Liverpool John Lenon, London Gatwick, London Luton, Lodnon Stansted, Manchester & Newcastle – click here for more information on available dates and prices.